 That theme of the dreadful effects of the loss of a child is handled very effectively in Paddy Richardson’s Hunting Blind.
 One afternoon, Minna and David Anderson and their four children attend a school picnic at Lake Wanaka.
 During the picnic four-year-old Gemma Anderson disappears.
 A massive search is undertaken, but no trace of her is found – not even a body.
 The family is shattered by what’s happened, and Gemma’s loss has several profound effects.
 But everyone keeps living as best as possible.
 Then, seventeen years later, Gemma’s older sister Stephanie makes the choice to find out what really happened to her sister.
 Stephanie is just beginning her career as a psychiatrist when she starts to work with a new patient Elizabeth Clark, who tells her a story that’s eerily similar to Stephanie’s own family story.
 Years ago Clark’s younger sister Gracie was abducted and, like Gemma Anderson, was never found.
 Stephanie decides to face her own ghosts and find out the truth about both girls’ disappearances.
 Throughout this novel, we see just how terrible it is to lose a child and Richardson shows us this in an umber of ways, none of which is gratuitous.

 That’s also true in Wendy James’ The Mistake in which Jodie Evans Garrow has to face a haunting part of her past that she’s never told anyone, not even her family members.
-When she was nineteen, Jodie gave birth to a baby girl Ella Mary.
+When she was nineteen, Jodie gave birth to a baby girl Elsa Mary.
 When circumstances bring her to the same hospital years later, a nurse remembers her and asks about the baby.
 Jodie claims she gave the baby up for adoption but there are no adoption records to support that.
 On the other hand, no child’s body was found and there’s nothing to indicate that the baby was killed.
 So what happened to the baby?
 Is Jodie somehow responsible for the child’s disappearance?
 These questions begin to haunt Jodie as everyone begins to turn against her.
 People are so horrified at the thought that she might have killed her child that she becomes a pariah.
-Her family is torn apart and we can see as the novel moves on just how much of an impact Ella Mary’s loss has had on Jodie although she never spoke of what really happened to anyone.
-The impact of this novel is all that much stronger because Ella Mary was a child.
+Her family is torn apart and we can see as the novel moves on just how much of an impact Elsa Mary’s loss has had on Jodie although she never spoke of what really happened to anyone.
+The impact of this novel is all that much stronger because Elsa Mary was a child.

 Arguably one of the most powerful depictions of the loss of a child (well, in my opinion anyway) is Catherine O’Flynn’s What Was Lost.
 Ten-year-old Kate Meaney wants to be a detective.
 In fact, she’s already started her own detective agency Falcon Investigations.
 She spends quite a lot of time at the recently-opened Green Oaks Shopping Center looking for potential crime.
 But her grandmother Ivy believes she’d be better off going away to school.
 So she arranges for Kate to sit the entrance exams at the exclusive Redspoon school.
 Kate doesn’t want to go but her friend twenty-two-year-old Adrian Palmer persuades her to at least do the exams.
 In fact, he even goes with her on the bus to the school.
 Tragically, Kate never returns from Redspoon.
 A thorough search for her turns up nothing, but everyone thinks Palmer is responsible.
 His life is made so awful that he leaves town, planning never to return.
 Twenty years later his younger sister Lisa is an assistant manager at Your Music in Green Oaks.
 One night, she makes an unlikely friend Kurt, who’s a security guard at the mall.
 Kurt tells Lisa that lately he’s been seeing something odd on the security cameras: a young girl carrying a backpack.
 The girl looks a lot like Kate Meaney and that brings up very painful memories.
 But each in a different way, Lisa and Kurt work to find out the truth about the security cameras and the truth about what happened to Kate.
 In this novel O’Flynn explores, among other things, the deep scars that are left when a child disappears, and how that loss affects even the most unlikely people.